aws/amazon-ecs-cni-plugins/plugins/ipam/README.md

 * `CNI_COMMAND`: Command to execute eg: ADD.
 * `CNI_PATH`: Plugin binary path eg: `pwd`/bin.
-* `CNI_IFNAME`: Interface name inside the container, this is only required for bridge plugin, but is hard coded in skel package which we consume, so for use ipam plugin separately, it should be set but won't be used.
+* `CNI_IFNAME`: Interface name inside the container, this is only required for bridge plugin, but is hard coded in skel package which we consume.
+So for using the ipam plugin separately, it should be set but won't be used.
 Ref: https://github.com/containernetworking/cni/blob/v0.5.1/pkg/skel/skel.go#L53
 ### Add:
 ```
-export CNI_COMMAND=ADD && cat mynet.conf | ../bin/ipam
+export CNI_COMMAND=ADD && cat mynet.conf | ../bin/ecs-ipam
 ```

 ### Del:
 ```
-export CNI_COMMAND=DEL && cat mynet.conf | ../bin/ipam
+export CNI_COMMAND=DEL && cat mynet.conf | ../bin/ecs-ipam
 ```

 `mynet.conf` is the configuration file for the plugin, it's the same as descriped